julianpietsch/baby/README.md

 sent to the correct URL endpoint, but the HTTP API is currently undocumented.
 The primary client implementation is in Matlab.

-## Jupyter notebooks

-More extensive examples for using BABY can be found in the `python/notebooks` folder.
-To maintain the repository in a clean state, it's probably best to copy these to another directory for routine use.
-If you want to share a notebook, you can then specifically add it back to the repository at a useful checkpoint.

-This notebooks include a complete example for reproducing Figure 1e in the associated paper:

-Julian M J Pietsch, Alán F Muñoz, Diane-Yayra A Adjavon, Ivan B N Clark, Peter S Swain, 2022, A label-free method to track individuals and lineages of budding cells (in submission).